yannay-alon/LLMPlayground/models/README.md

 You can take a look in the `openai_model.py` file for an example of how to implement these methods.

 <u>Optional</u>:<br>
-For the prompt creation, we utilize HuggingFace's `transformers` library, specifically the `AutoTokenizer` class.
+For the prompt creation, we use HuggingFace's `transformers` library, specifically the `AutoTokenizer` class.
 To allow for automatic tokenization, you should:

 1. Add a directory under `models/utilities/tokenizer` with the name of your model's family.